-You’ve probably noticed that day by day more complex hardware gets closer to user.
-Of course I am talking about microcontrollers and processors.
-Several years ago it was a challenge to have running Linux on board.
-Now almost everyone have Raspberry Pi and doing crazy things.
-As I have noticed not many hobbyists are building their own boards to get things done.
-There is a wide variety of ready made developing boards depending on size, speed, price that it looks not worth spending time on whats already done.
+You’ve probably noticed that day by day, and more complex hardware gets closer to a user.
+Of course, I am talking about microcontrollers and processors.
+Several years ago, it was a challenge to have running Linux on board.
+Now almost everyone has Raspberry Pi and doing crazy things.
+As I have noticed, not many hobbyists are building their boards to get things done.
+There is a wide variety of ready-made developing boards depending on size, speed, price that it looks not worth spending time on what’s already done.
 Everyone seems to be grabbing Arduino and building amazing projects.
-In couple years enthusiasts used to crunch ARM projects like cookies.
-This is thanks to choice of cheap development boards and improving free software tools.
-But mostly important role in this is the manufacturers.
-They finally noticed that hobby market can be powerful driving mechanism.
-Ignoring it means loosing the game.
+In a couple of years, enthusiasts used to crunch ARM projects like cookies.
+This is thanks to the choice of cheap development boards and improving free software tools.
+But the most critical role in this is the manufacturers.
+They finally noticed that the hobby market could be a powerful driving mechanism.
+Ignoring it means losing the game.

-Now almost every hardware company is trying to get their development board closer to maker and hacker community.
-Because they like to build stuff and spread the word about it.
+Now almost every hardware company is trying to get their development board closer to the maker and hacker community because they like to build stuff and spread the word about it.

 STM32F4discovery board already comes with several handy external components that allow experimenting without melting any solder.
-There are couple user buttons where one of them is reset, four user LEDs and three for indicating power and communication status.
-It has 3 axis digital accelerometer.
-If you need to test DSP skill there is MEMS microphone and DAC with D class amplifier.
-You can capture sounds, filter with DSP algorithms and hear it on audio output without significant setup.
-If you need master USB there is also USB OTG.
+There are a couple of user buttons where one of them is reset, four user LEDs, and three for indicating power and communication status.
+It has 3 axes digital accelerometer.
+If you need to test DSP skills, there is a MEMS microphone and DAC with a D class amplifier.
+You can capture sounds, filter with DSP algorithms, and hear them on audio output without significant setup.
+If you need a master USB, there is also a USB OTG.
 All I/O pins are available as in all discovery boards.
 Chip Flash memory size is 1MB.
-RAM is 196KB and processor can be clocked at 168MHz.
-Price is really ridiculous for such functionality.
+RAM is 196KB, and the processor can be clocked at 168MHz.
+Price is ridiculous for such functionality.